By Drew Stockstill (MDiv ’12)

 After you have had a chance to read through some of these stories, I would love to hear what you think.
 I would love to hear where you find hope conquering fear in your life.
 Leave a comment below, because I would love to spend the month of July flooding my feed with stories of HOPE.

-Drew Stockstill is Minister of Young Adults & Adult Education at Morningside Presbyterian Church, Atlanta.
-A May 2012 graduate of Columbia Theological Seminary, Drew also spends half his week leading and nurturing students for the Emory Campus Ministry.
+Drew Stockstill (’12) now serves as pastor of Christ Lutheran Church in Harrisburg, PA.
+At the time of this post, he was Minister of Young Adults & Adult Education at Morningside Presbyterian Church, Atlanta, who spent half his week leading and nurturing students for the Emory Campus Ministry.
 A native of Thomasville, GA, Drew did his undergraduate studies at Presbyterian College in Clinton, SC, majoring in philosophy and theater.
-Among Drew’s experiences are serving as senior-class president at CTS and receiving national recognition for the quality of his preaching.
-He’s also completed several sojourns in Nairobi, Kenya, as a volunteer for The Outreach Foundation and in ministry.
+Among Drew’s experiences, he served as senior-class president at Columbia Seminary and received national recognition for the quality of his preaching.
+He has also completed several sojourns in Nairobi, Kenya, as a volunteer for The Outreach Foundation and in ministry.

 Photo: This statue sits outside the United Nations in New York City with an engraving, “We shall beat our swords into plowshares.”